| Portability | portable |

 Parser and Quasi-quoter generating function

-:: [(String, String)] | a list of pair of name of quasi-quoter and its start nonterminal |
+| :: [(String, String)] | a list of pair of name of quasi-quoter and its start nonterminal |

--> Syntax | syntax |
+| -> Syntax | syntax |

--> Q [Dec] | definitions of parsers and quasi-quoters |
+| -> Q [Dec] | definitions of parsers and quasi-quoters |

 Generates parsers and quasi-quoters.
 First argument is a list of names of quasi-quoter you want to define.
 For example:

-this code defines parsers named foo
+this code defines parsers named foo, num and

-quasi-quoter named fooqq
+quasi-quoter named fooqq.

 It can use it as follow: